 "There is no doubt that Hiltz is a star on the rise."--Nicole Fricot, Culture Factory

-Sarah Hiltz is emerging as a singularly talented Canadian songwriter with a voice all her own.
-Echoes of Billie Holiday, Joni Mitchell and Feist ring out faintly through the structure of Sarah’s artistry in a modern blend of folk and jazz she’s been perfecting over the last 10+ years of performing.
+Sarah Hiltz is emerging as a singularly talented Canadian musician with a voice all her own.
+Echoes of Billie Holiday, Joni Mitchell and Feist ring out faintly through the structure of Sarah's artistry in a modern blend of jazz and folk she's been perfecting over the last 10+ years of performing.

 • Top 3 finalist in nation-wide "She's The One" Ottawa Bluesfest competition

 • performed at pre-show parties for Gordon Lightfoot's Southwestern Ontario tour dates (Chatham, Sarnia, St. Thomas)

 • Released single + video "How To Pour Whiskey For Strangers"

 • toured through Western Canada performing aboard VIA Rail,

 ending with a show in Courtenay, BC opening for Ron Hynes

 • For The Roses tour across Ontario and Montreal with

 • performed at Rib Fest, Canada D’Eh (with Superfly), Art At